Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Australian bushfire data

-Figure \ref{fig:NormAffinity} displays $A^{\text{norm}}$, our affinity matrix recording distances between normalized vectors.
+Figure \ref{fig:NormAffinity} depicts $A^{\text{norm}}$, our affinity matrix recording distances between normalized vectors.
 We have similar results for this matrix.
-Hierarchical clustering indicates that there are two clusters of time series, one of which has two sub-groups.
-The first cluster consists of two highly anomalous time series in Port Macquarie and Albury.
-Within the second cluster, the first sub-group is less similar to the majority of time series and consists of: Armidale, Bargo, Bathurst, Oakdale, Orange, Tamworth, Wagga Wagga, and Katoomba.
-In particular, note that after normalization, Katoomba has left the most anomalous cluster.
-For Katoomba is characterized by the single greatest magnitude of all locations, with $\magn(X_t) \approx 258$.
-After normalization by the magnitude, recalling remark \ref{magnitude remark}, this extreme feature is nullified.
+Hierarchical clustering again reveals a large majority cluster, with two outliers, Port Macquarie and Albury.
+The majority cluster has two subgroups again.
+One is smaller, consisting of Armidale, Bargo, Bathurst, Katoomba (\ref{fig:Katoomba}), Oakdale, Orange, Tamworth, and Wagga Wagga (\ref{fig:WaggaWagga}), while the other subgroup contains all remaining locations.
+In particular, we note that after normalization, Katoomba has left the most anomalous cluster.
+Indeed, Katoomba is characterized by the single greatest magnitude of all locations, with $\magn(X_t) \approx 258$.
+We record all time series magnitudes in Table \ref{tab:magnitudes}.
+After normalization by the magnitude, recalling Remark \ref{remark:magnitude}, this extreme feature is nullified.
 The remainder of the measuring station time series, which again contain all of Sydney, are identified as highly similar.
 Spectral clustering on the $A^{\text{norm}}$ matrix indicates that there are two highly anomalous time series, Port Macquarie and Albury.

-Third, we analyse the alignment matrix $\Omega$.
+Third, we analyze the alignment matrix $\Omega$.
 Hierarchical clustering is displayed in Figure \ref{fig:Correlation}.
-These results are almost identical to the hierarchical clustering on $A^{\text{norm}}$, identifying Port Macquarie and Albury as primary anomalies, and Armidale, Bargo, Bathurst, Oakdale, Orange, Tamworth, Wagga Wagga, and Katoomba as secondary anomalies.
+These results are almost identical to the hierarchical clustering on $A^{\text{norm}}$, identifying Port Macquarie and Albury as primary anomalies, and Armidale, Bargo, Bathurst, Katoomba, Oakdale, Orange, Tamworth, and Wagga Wagga as secondary anomalies.
 The remaining stations, once again containing the entire city of Sydney, are closely clustered.
-Spectral clustering results propose three clusters of AQI: one cluster containing Port Macquarie, one containing Albury, and one remaining cluster consisting of the remaining locations.
+Spectral clustering proposes three clusters of AQI: one cluster containing Port Macquarie, one containing Albury, and one remaining cluster consisting of the remaining locations.